a group of people performing yoga

 Portal-assisted hip replacement

-Our surgeons at Swedish Medical Center have pioneered an innovative procedure called portal-assisted total hip arthroplasty surgery.
+Our surgeons at OrthoONE at Swedish Medical Center have pioneered an innovative procedure called portal-assisted total hip arthroplasty surgery.
 In this procedure, the incision is moved to a higher location on the body to minimize scarring and nerve damage and to reduce recovery time.
 We are proud to be one of only a handful of facilities in the country to perform the procedure.